 Gone, Amazon child number four swoops in and gets my egg.
 And it has a quarter inside!
 There, over by the big maple tree, a blue/green orb.
-I am off to get it, running, running, running and then -- it is gone.
+I am off to get it, running, running, running, out of breath.
+Then it is gone.

 Every year.
 Same story.
-(Are you weeping with pity by now?)
+Go ahead, reach for the Kleenex.
+I sense your weepiness.
 My sad, sad tale of the child who is beaten at this game.
-Let’s make me more pathetic.
-Let us say, I am dressed in blue plaid pants that are too short, and my mother has insisted on this cold late March day that I wear a hat.
+Let’s see if I can make this story even more pathetic.
+Let’s say I’m dressed in blue plaid pants that are too short, and my mother has insisted on this cold late March day that I wear a hat.
 It is a god-awful hat from the 1965 Monkey Wards catalog.

 Now the tears are rolling down your face with pity and pathos for this wretch who resembles a Dickens character.

 Flash forward.
 Same Lions Club, 1995.
 Same Lions Club members, just moving more slowly.
-Same little village of Anatevka (Okay, I will stop with the Fiddler on the Roof metaphors for a Christian celebration.)
+Same little village of Anatevka (okay, enough of the Fiddler on the Roof references for a Christian celebration.)

-Now the Amazon children have mated with other athletic peoples, and their children populate the town.
+Now the Amazon children have mated with other athletic people, and their equally Amazonian children populate the town.
 Even though I moved away from my little village in 1975, I recognize them and watch them stretching in athletic clothing like Olympic track stars.

 In addition, the oldest of the beautiful sisters is there with her children.
 Her daughter, who is a year older than my son, is a beautiful, athletic child.